TheRealGabHas/SkyblockStats/README.md

 **Note:** The `log-file-path` must also be changed to a valid file.
 Permissions must be configured so that the program can write in this file.

+> **Warning:** If you opt for the Docker deployment, the host address logged will always be the IP from the
+> Docker interface.
+Consider using some lower-level logging if you need this information.

 ## Files and folders